cheeweeng/Data_Wrangling_Capstone_SUSS/README.md

 To clean, transform, and summarise mall visitor survey data, and provide a monthly summary of customer satisfaction indicators.
 The project tasks include:

-Importing and storing raw survey data into MySQL
+1. Importing and storing raw survey data into MySQL

-Cleaning inconsistent date formats
+2. Cleaning inconsistent date formats

-Optimising data types for efficient storage
+3. Optimising data types for efficient storage

-Creating a summary table with monthly averages and derived KPIs
+4. Creating a summary table with monthly averages and derived KPIs

-Visualising the data for business interpretation
+5. Visualising the data for business interpretation

 ## 🛠️ Technologies Used
 Language: Python, SQL (MySQL), R

-Database: MySQL

 Packages (R): DBI, RMySQL, ggplot2, dplyr, scales
 Tools: RStudio, MySQL Workbench, Jupyter Notebook

+## Codes Explained
+1. Python script to access the dataset and store it as a MySQL table in MySQL database image 1a

+2. MySQL statement to clean up inconsistent date format image 1b

+3. Alter Table statement to optimise data type for efficient storage image 1c

+4. MySQL statement to create summary table image 1d

+5. R code to read in summary table and store it as an R data frame image 1e1

+6. R code for visualization
+   image 1e2